Birds, Orphans and Fools: Plot

 The main characters, Yorick, Martha and Ondrej, exist in a bleak, cynical world.
 All of them have been orphaned during a war.
 To survive, they adopt a childlike philosophy where they live in love and joy, and seem to be immune to despair.
 "Life is beautiful," screams the main characters.

 The trio live with birds in a surrealistic, bombed church in the center of a city.
 At first it seems that they are all enjoying their lighthearted play.
 Foolishness is a drug.
 Or, as Yorick says, "only a fool can be a free man."

 The key struggle is the relationship of the two men to Martha.
 Yorick develops a relationship with Martha quickly.
 Ondrej, a virgin, has a harder time getting close to Martha, not withstanding prodding by Yorick.
 In an odd move, Yorick has himself arrested and is sent to jail for a year during which time Martha and Ondrej's relationship develops.

 Each of the characters in the film goes through a long internal development.
 The most apparent is that of Yorick, who after returning from prison, "lost the courage to be crazy".
-Ondrej seems to find passion in his love of Martha.
+Ondrej seems to find passion in his love for Martha.

-Jealousy of Ondrej and Martha's relationship incites Yorick to murder to Martha and her unborn baby and then commit suicide.
+Jealousy of Ondrej and Martha's relationship incites Yorick to murder Martha and her unborn baby and then commit suicide.
 Ondrej's fate remains unknown.

 Political subtext

-The film is made soon after the Warsaw Pact invasion of Czechoslovakia.
+The film was made soon after the Warsaw Pact invasion of Czechoslovakia.
 In the movie the main characters are living in an enchanted world of love, joy and freedom, but in fact, they are not free.
 The world is dismal and lacking the freedom that they pretend to enjoy.
 As Jakubisko is quoted as saying: "Foolish games and death are cruel.
 Maybe too cruel.
 When I shot my fiction in 1968 there were people lying on the sidewalks.
 They didn’t have to fake death."